-Language is much about time.
-When we talk about a thing or a person, we usually think if something or someone — is, was, or will be.
-This means we need grammar for the Present, Past, or Future.
+Language has much reference to time.
+When we read, talk, or write, we usually think if the language matter is about things, people, or other objects of thought that — are, were, or will be.
+This means we use grammar for the Present, Past, or Future.

 However, we cannot touch time.
 We cannot see or hear time.
-Clocks can show the time only as we set it, and grammatical time is not the same thing as the hour.
+Clocks can show values only as we set them, and grammatical time is not the same thing as the hour.

 How can we learn the grammatical time, then?
 To an extent, we may think about time together with place.

-We can reason on the human experience we know as language use.
+Let us reason on language use.
 The way we people use language can show a bit of that human and intellectual skill to manage own speech faculty.

 Knowledge needs memory.
 PAST things happen to go into oblivion, as the learning matter we do not review or work with.
-For our PAST field, we can envision the light as with a setting sun: there is shine enough, if we want to return to the matter.
+For our PAST field of time, we can envision the light as with afternoon sky: it is not too late to get back with the matter.

 We do not have memories of the FUTURE, but we can plan our learning.
 For our FUTURE field, the shine can be as with sunrise.